|

 Why bring it here?
 Why ask me to stroke itoh no!

-Responding to a command from its master, the animal padded towards
+Responding to a command from its master, the animal was padding

-her.
-Wilawen clenched her fists when it sniffed at her hands,
+towards her.
+Wilawen clenched her fists as it sniffed at her hands,

-and trembled as it nuzzled her waist.
+and trembled when it nuzzled her waist.
 Make it stop,

 she whispered.
 Pleasemake it stop touching me.